Jamaica Environment Trust

 Photo donated by: Nicole Brown

-This grievance mechanism has been put in place to formally receive, record and address complaints.
-Anyone who has a concern about any aspect of the project should make a report so we can improve the way we work.
+As requirement, JET prepared a grievance mechanism which can be found here.
+This grievance mechanism was put in place to formally receive, record and address complaints.
+Anyone with a concern about any aspect of the project can make a report so we can improve the way we work.